Understanding a Pathology Report

 Second Opinion on Pathology

 Sometimes patients or their providers may want to get a second opinion about the pathology results, especially if it is a rare cancer or an uncertain diagnosis.
-If you want a second opinion, you should talk with your provider.
+If you want a second opinion, talk with your provider.
 They will need to get the tissue samples from the pathology lab that looked at the sample or from the hospital where the biopsy or surgery was done.

 Many places will give you a second opinion.
-Centers designated by the National Cancer Institute or academic institutions (teaching hospitals) are often the most experienced with pathology reports and treatments.
+Centers designated by the National Cancer Instituteor academic institutions (teaching hospitals) are often the most experienced with pathology reports and treatments.
 You can call the facility to see if they are able to give you a second opinion, the cost, and how the tissue should be shipped.

 College of American Pathologists: How to read your pathology report.